hacks-guide/Guide-WiiU/getting-started.md

 #### **CBHC**
 !> Installing CBHC incorrectly can brick your Wii U. Make sure to follow the following rules when installing CBHC:<br>- The DS game has to be legitimately installed from the eShop<br>- Don't format the system while CBHC is installed<br>- Don't delete the user account that bought the DS VC game<br>- Don't re-install the same game using wup installer or from the eShop<br>- Don't install Haxchi over CBHC

-- Requires a working Haxchi installation.
-- Automatically launches CFW on every boot.
+- Same (dis)advantages as Haxchi, but automatically launches CFW on every boot.

 #### **Mocha**
 - Does not require any game, and is therefore free.